 You can play Monopoly online solo as well as with friends.

 The Monopoly smartphone app, on iOS and Android, can connect you with strangers if you don’t have anyone to play with.
-You can also play Monopoly against strangers from all over the world with Monopoly Plus, which available for the most recent games consoles and PC.
+You can also play Monopoly against strangers from all over the world with Monopoly Plus, which is available for the most recent games consoles and PC.

-These games will connect you with other online players, so you can play a full Monopoly game.
+All of these Monopoly video games will connect you with other online players, so you can play a full Monopoly game.
 However, if no online players are available, it may instead connect you to an AI.

 Playing Monopoly online can be even more fun than playing the game with your loved ones.
 As you’ll play with a different stranger each time, the gameplay will be a surprise.
 Different people use different strategies, so you never know exactly what to expect.